 Guest WiFi management avoids this scenario.
-You can use category keywords to block access to illegal download sites and restrict the bandwidth available to the device in order to make any downloads so slow, the illegal downloader does not bother (you can relax this restriction for other users).
-You should also block access to proxy servers and anonymizer sites to prevent guests circumnavigating your WiFi filter parameters.
+You can use category filters and keywords to block access to illegal download sites and restrict the bandwidth available to the device in order to make any downloads so slow, the illegal downloader does not bother (you can relax this restriction for other users).
+You should also block access to proxy servers and anonymizer sites to prevent guests from circumnavigating your WiFi filter parameters.

 Recap: The Ideal Guest WiFi Solution

 There have been a lot of topics discussed in this article, so we thought it would be a good idea to provide a recap of what makes an ideal guest WiFi solution.
 Primarily you want a guest WiFi solution to provide a safe browsing environment for guests, customers, travelers, employees, and children.

 You want it to provide online protection for both your business and the customers that use your guest WiFi solution – not only when browsing the Internet, but also when reading emails, using Instant Messenger services and social media networks.

 The solution should be flexible – with easy guest WiFi management – and preferably be scalable, so that if the size of your business or organization expands, your WiFi filter will be able to cope with the increased demand without slowing down the Internet speed.
 This is easiest with cloud-based services that can be easily scaled and allow you to only pay for the capacity that you need.